Sub-processor status

 We check each provider's status page every 5 minutes.
 For most SaaS vendors we read their public feed directly and translate it into your dashboard view.
 We've built our own readers for the bigger players that publish in their own format: AWS, Google Cloud, Azure, Microsoft 365, Adobe's five clouds, Salesforce, Google Workspace, Apple, Firebase, PagerDuty, Zendesk, Heroku, GitLab, and Meta.
 New providers get added automatically as they appear on the public web.

-A monitor is one provider + an optional service filter + your alert preferences.
-You can point two monitors at the same provider with different filters — e.g. one set to EC2 us-east-1 that alerts on anything, and one set to EC2 eu-west-1 that only alerts on major outages.
+A monitor is one provider plus an optional service filter, plus your alert preferences.
+You can point two monitors at the same provider with different filters.
+For example, one set to EC2 us-east-1 that alerts on anything, and one set to EC2 eu-west-1 that only alerts on major outages.

-Every webhook ships with an `X-Pingoru-Signature-256` header — an HMAC-SHA256 of the JSON body signed with a per-webhook secret we generate when you set it up.
-Verify it on your end to reject anyone forging requests.
+Every webhook ships with an `X-Pingoru-Signature-256` header.
+It's an HMAC-SHA256 of the JSON body, signed with a per-webhook secret we generate when you set it up.
+Verify it on your end to reject forged requests.
 The exact header format and a sample verifier in your language of choice are shown in the app when you create a webhook.

-No — Pingoru is for watching the providers you depend on (AWS, Stripe, GitHub, OpenAI, etc.), not for publishing your own status page.
+No. Pingoru is for watching the providers you depend on (AWS, Stripe, GitHub, OpenAI, and so on), not for publishing your own status page.
 If publishing your own status page is what you need, there are plenty of tools for that and we're not one of them.
 Plenty of customers use both: a publish-your-own tool for their own page, and Pingoru to watch the ~30 SaaS tools that page depends on.

-You can — but you'll get one email thread per vendor, different formats, different severity conventions, and no filtering.
-Pingoru gives you one chronological feed across every provider, sent to whichever destination you want (email, Slack, Discord, Teams, PagerDuty), with filters so minor updates on a vendor you barely use don't drown out the one service that's actually broken.
+You can.
+But you'll get one email thread per vendor, different formats, different severity conventions, and no filtering.
+Pingoru gives you one chronological feed across every provider, sent to whichever destination you want (email, Slack, Discord, Teams, PagerDuty), with filters so minor updates on a vendor you barely use don't drown out the one service that's broken.

 Incident exports include every recorded incident in your monitor set over the chosen date range: provider, monitor, title, impact, status, start time, resolved time, duration, affected components, and every update posted on the incident.
 CSV is one row per incident (updates as a JSON-encoded column); JSON preserves the nested update thread.
 Free plan covers the last 30 days; Premium covers the full year.